 As a skilled trial lawyer, talented legal storyteller, and self-trained wordsmith, Mr. Jordan has argued for his clients’ rights and interests in the Family Court and the Circuit Court of South Carolina, as well as before the South Carolina Workers’ Compensation Commission, the South Carolina Department of Employment and Workforce, and the Social Security Administration.
 He has tried over 50 cases to a jury verdict and has handled cases that arose in Beaufort, Jasper, Hampton, Colleton, Anderson, Fairfield, Oconee, Greenville, Pickens, Spartanburg, Cherokee, York, Lancaster, Chester, Lexington, Richland, Florence, Horry, and Charleston Counties.
-Mr. Jordan has also been admitted, “Pro Hac Vice” to the courts in North Carolina, Georgia and Washington, D.C. and most recently has been admitted “Pro Hac Vice” in North Dakota.
+Mr. Jordan has also been admitted, “Pro Hac Vice” to the courts in North Carolina, Georgia, Washington, D.C. and most recently has been admitted “Pro Hac Vice” in North Dakota.
 From Jordan Law Firm’s Rock Hill and Columbia offices, Mr. Jordan zealously represents his clients in discrimination, employment, medical/dental malpractice, nursing home liability, personal injury, workers’ compensation, and other civil litigation matters.